 Every person and every city is a world and we don't all spend the same amount of water, but we're going to handle an average number that, in any case, is not far from the global data handled by the UN: Each of us consumes about 100 liters of water every day.

-In Africa, in some places, less than one litre per person per day is consumed, whether it is for drinking, washing or washing something.
+In Africa, in some places, less than one liter per person per day is consumed, whether it is for drinking, washing, or washing something.
 In London, it is 150 times more.

 But where do we spend the most water?

 The answer to where we spend the most water is overwhelming: the bathroom takes 73% and the kitchen 19%.

 - When you flush the toilet, you spend up to 10 liters.
 This is very little when you consider that filling the bathtub requires up to 250 liters.
 If you prefer a shower, 100 liters of water is sufficient.